48BC: Julius Ceasar defeats Pompey at Pharsalus and Pompey flees to Egypt.

 1996: Sir Frank Whittle, inventor of the turbojet engine, dies aged 89.

-1999: Charles Kennedy succeeds Paddy Ashdown as leader of the Liberal Democrats.
-On the same day, Spice Girls manager Bob Herbert was killed in a car crash in Windsor and Russian President Boris Yeltsin fires his Prime Minister, Sergei Stepashin, and for the fourth time, his entire cabinet.
+1999: Charles Kennedy wins the race to succeed Paddy Ashdown as leader of the Liberal Democrats.
+On the same day, Spice Girls manager Bob Herbert is killed in a car crash in Windsor.
+Also, Russian President Boris Yeltsin fires his Prime Minister, Sergei Stepashin, and for the fourth time, his entire cabinet.

-2005: The Magic Numbers walked out of an appearance on Top of the Pops when presenter Richard Bacon introduced them as having been put in a “fat melting pot of talent.”
-On the same day, singer/songwriter Marc Cohn survived being shot in the head during an attempted car jacking as he left a concert in Denver, Colorado.
+2005: The Magic Numbers walk out of an appearance on Top of the Pops after presenter Richard Bacon introduces the band as a “big fat melting pot of talent.”
+They left the studio in protest at the “derogatory, unfunny remarks”.
+On the same day, singer-songwriter Marc Cohn survives being shot in the head during an attempted car jacking as he leaves a concert in Denver.

 2012: Jamaica’s Usain Bolt wins the 200m at the London Olympics in 19.32 to become the first to win 100/200m double in back-to-back Olympics.